thscharler/kparse/readme.md

 ## prelude

 There is a prelude for all common traits.

 ## Error code

 Define the error code enum.
-The error codes are used in actual error reporting and as a marker when tracing the execution of the parser.
+The error codes are used in actual error reporting and as a marker when tracking the execution of the parser.

-All the nom errorkind are mapped to one parser error and it's kept as extra info.
+All the nom errorkind are mapped to one parser error.

 ```rust
 #[derive(Debug, Clone, Copy, PartialEq, Eq)]